-Paddy was also a great composer of traditional Irish tunes and his perfectionistic nature meant that a lot of the tunes he composed were destroyed.
+Paddy was also a great composer of traditional Irish tunes.
+Sadly, his perfectionistic nature meant that many of the tunes he composed were destroyed.
 If they were not 100% perfect, as he saw it, they were immediately binned.

 Some of his most commonly played tunes include The Coming of Spring, Dinny O’Brien’s, The Nervous Man, Ormond Sound, The Foggy Morning and Hanly’s Tweed.

 Listen to 3 of his compositions here, played by his daughter Eileen on fiddle and granddaughter, Jennifer on piano:

 Paddy O’Brien sadly suffered a stroke in 1988.
 While no longer able to play the accordion, he continued to compose however.
 He died on March 2nd 1991 aged 69.